‘Fifty Shades Freed’ Whips Up $40M Opening Weekend As Trilogy Pushes Past $1 Billion At The Box Office

 — Fifty Shades Freed (@FiftyShades) February 7, 2018

-Fifty Shades Freed was miles ahead of its closest competition, Peter Rabbit which earned $22 million, Variety reports.
-The animated feature stars comedian and late-night-talk-show host James Corden as the main character.
+Fifty Shades Freed was miles ahead of its closest competition, Peter Rabbit, which earned $22 million, Variety reports.
+The family-friendly feature stars comedian and late-night-talk-show host James Corden as the main character.
 Domhnall Gleeson, Margot Robbie, Elizabeth Debicki, and Daisy Ridley play supporting roles.
-The previous top earner, Jumanji: Welcome to the Jungle earned 9 million.
+The previous top earner, Jumanji: Welcome to the Jungle, earned $9 million.

 But Fifty Shades Freed’s reign at the box office may not last long.
-Marvel’s Black Panther premieres on February 16th and, based on advance ticket sales, it’s expected to take in close to $150 million during its opening weekend, Variety notes.
+Marvel’s Black Panther premieres on February 16, and based on advance ticket sales, it’s expected to take in close to $150 million during its opening weekend, Variety notes.

 You'll have to see it to believe it. #FiftyShadesFreed – Now Playing. https://t.co/PItwn4ZJ0R pic.twitter.com/xAc1fMDZH0